PRP for Hair Loss: Is It Worth the Money?

 PRP works — for the right person, at the right stage of hair loss, done by the right clinic.

 If you’re in early-to-mid stage thinning and willing to invest £1,500–£2,500 over the first couple of years, it’s a legitimate option worth exploring.
-If you’re already significantly bald, your money is better spent elsewhere.
+If you’re already significantly bald, your money is better spent elsewhere (consider scalp micropigmentation or hair transplants instead).

 It’s not a magic cure, and it’s not cheap.
 But for men who respond well to it, the results are real.